bailletced/fort-lisa-skript/doc/stats.md

   EFFECT_ATTACK_MULTIPLIER: 0.5
 ```

-When coding the skill, if we use `player_stat_item` on ATTACK stat, following computation will be performed:
+When coding the skill, if we use `player_stat_compute` on ATTACK stat, following computation will be performed:
 **\<baseSkillAttack> + \<playerAttack>*\<skillAttackMultiplier>**
  = 15 + 10*0.8
  = 23**

-If we use `player_stat_item` on EFFECT_ATTACK stat, following computation will be performed:
+If we use `player_stat_compute` on EFFECT_ATTACK stat, following computation will be performed:
 **\<baseSkillEffectAttack> + \<playerAttack>*\<skillEffectAttackMultiplier>**
  = 3 + 10*0.5
  = 8